gchanteloube/matter/README.md

 **First step**
 1. **Build your template**.
 Your templates are all in struct/templates/yourTemplate.html directory.
 A template it's a simple html file, with key tag {{app[.method]}} for load your apps in specific place.
+Your master app will loaded with {{current}} key tag, wherever you want.
+2. **Build your app**.
+All details are below.
+Your app is declared in struct/apps.xml file.
+3. **Develop your app**.
+Make your business code in your MVC app.

 Build an app
 ------------